jielabs/CarND-Traffic-Sign-Classifier-Project/report.md

 | Logits				| Fully connect to 43 output nodes. outputs 43	|
 | Softmax				|         										|

-This model is very similar as the LeNet we implemented in the course lab.
+This model is very similar to the LeNet we implemented in the course lab.
 The only differences are:
    * Input RGB with 3 bands instead 1-band gray images.
    * Add a dropout at the last layer before logits.